RedisLabs/redislabs-docs/content/rs/networking/mdns.md

 ---
-Title: Client Prerequisites for mDNS
+Title: Client prerequisites for mDNS
 linkTitle: mDNS client prerequisites
 description: Requirements for using the mDNS protocol in development and testing environments.
 weight: $weight